 What sort of outreach does the MCC do?

 We strive to help other people encounter Christ through beautiful sacred music and the graces that flow from the Church’s sacred liturgy.

 Especially for parishes with limited financial resources, the MCC desires to serve as a resource to help parishioners better understand the Church’s teachings on sacred music.
 The singing, talks, and workshops of the MCC can also serve as a catalyst for growth in a larger program of development of a parish’s sacred music program, educating members of the choir, and inspiring ideas for the advancement of a program.

 We focus mostly on Gregorian chant and Renaissance polyphony (masses and motets), but we also sing choral works of excellence from all eras, including works by living composers, as well as chant in the vernacular (Spanish and English) and excellent hymnody.
 The MCC also places special emphasis on singing classical choral music from the great cathedrals of Latin America.

 How do I join the MCC?

-Auditions for the spring 2017 semester will be held at St. Barnabas Church in Woodlawn on January 8, 10, 15, and 17 from 7:30 to 8:30.
+Auditions for the fall 2022 semester are available.
 See the auditions page on this website for more information and to sign up for an audition.